Music Mode: Transforming Robot Movement into Music Increases Likability and Perceived Intelligence: Design Process

 \subsubsection{On-robot Implementation}

 The on-robot flow (Figure \ref{fig:combinedimplementation}B) processes the robot signals to sounds on the robot computing system using the robot's speaker as the output.
 The flow enables a scalable experience by running Music Mode on any robot.
 The main difference from the off-robot flow is the use of localized compute resources for processing and the static processing pipeline where the robot signals trigger directly the predefined sound samples without the use of MIDI messages or a DAW.
+The software was written in Java on a Linux machine using the Android MediaPlayer API.
+New builds were pushed to the robots daily, including the Music Mode software.
+The robot's Android computer would need to be restarted in order to get the most updated code.